edoswald/CirruslyCommerce/readme.txt

 == Description ==

 Cirrusly Commerce is a comprehensive suite designed to optimize your WooCommerce store's financial health and Google Merchant Center (GMC) compliance.
-Initially built by us for internal use on cirruslyweather.com, it addresses the disconnect between your store's data and Google's strict requirements while providing clear insight into your proper profit margins.
+Initially built by us for internal use as a set of code snippets on cirruslyweather.com, Cirrusly Commerce addresses the disconnect between your store's data and Google's strict requirements while providing clear insight into your proper profit margins.

 Key Features: